Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Introduction

 In this work, we introduce several teacher models of \textit{feature-dependent noise}, which provide practical ways of modelling preference from non-expert teachers.
 The intuition behind feature-dependent noise is that these noise models depend on specific feature subsets or representations and hence vary as a function of features.
 These kinds of noise functions arise from uncertainty in human judgment, which is systematically linked to the observable features of trajectories.
 As an example, if a human teacher induces noise over the preference label because of similarity between the trajectory pair, feature-dependent noise varies as a function of the similarity measure between the two trajectories, which means that the non-expert teacher makes more errors for similar trajectories and less for diverse trajectories.
 We also empirically evaluate the noise function of language models when they are employed as teachers inside PbRL to understand if they are behaviorally similar to feature-dependent noise.

-In recent years, several state-of-the-art algorithms~\cite{Cheng2024RIME, huang2025trend} have proposed denoising mechanisms to identify and filter noisy preference data.
+In recent years, several state-of-the-art algorithms~\citep{Cheng2024RIME, huang2025trend} have proposed denoising mechanisms to identify and filter noisy preference data.
 In this work, we evaluate feature-dependent noise models using one such state-of-the-art approach.
 However, because feature-dependent noise is correlated with trajectory features, it is often challenging for these algorithms—designed primarily to handle uniform (feature-independent) noise—to detect such errors effectively.
 While uniform noise affects preference labels randomly, and is thus more easily identified by existing denoising methods, feature-dependent noise exhibits structured correlations that make it substantially harder to identify and filter, thus leading to poor agent performance.

-\textbf{Contributions} of this work include (1) formalisation of feature-dependent noise within the PbRL framework, providing a foundation for structured, feature-correlated uncertainty in preference data, (2) introduction of multiple feature-dependent noise models that capture realistic, feature-driven inconsistencies arising from non-expert human feedback; and (3) evaluation of these noise models using several state-of-the-art PbRL algorithms to assess their impact on agent learning performance.
-(4) empirical analysis of LLM/VLM-based feedback using different qualities of these models, demonstrating that their induced noise functions exhibit strong similarities to feature-dependent noise.
+\textbf{Contributions} of this work include (1) formalisation of feature-dependent noise within the PbRL framework, providing a foundation for structured, feature-correlated uncertainty in preference data, (2) introduction of multiple feature-dependent noise models that capture realistic, feature-driven inconsistencies arising from non-expert human/LLM feedback; and (3) evaluation of these noise models using several state-of-the-art PbRL algorithms to assess their impact on agent learning performance.
 We introduce and systematically evaluate several feature-dependent noise models for existing PbRL algorithms, which form the main contribution of this work.
-Evaluations involving VLM-based PbRL are included solely to illustrate the similarity between advice generated by VLMs and feature-dependent noise, and is not the primary focus of this work.
+Evaluation involving VLM-based PbRL is included solely to illustrate the similarity between advice generated by VLMs and feature-dependent noise, and is not the primary focus of this work.
 Extensive experiments on complex continuous control benchmarks from DMControl and Meta-world reveal that these noise functions remain difficult for existing denoising algorithms to detect, thus identifying the need for research in this direction.